The RaDAR Sport sprint / Challenge – Rules for 2022 and beyond

-2. Date and Time
+2. Dates and Times

 3. Bands and Modes

-All amateur bands are allowed including cross band contacts via amateur radio satellites.
-Modes – CW, SSB, AM, FM or any legal amateur radio digital mode (Except modes like FT8, preferably keyboard to keyboard modes like PSK31 where the operator is directly responsible for the information exchange).
+3.1 All amateur bands are allowed including cross band contacts via amateur radio satellites.
+Modes – CW, SSB, FM or any legal amateur radio digital mode (Except modes like FT8, preferably keyboard to keyboard modes like PSK31 where the operator is directly responsible for the information exchange).

 If the moving RaDAR station has moved the required distance contact can be made with a previously worked station again.
-Suggestions have been made to call CQ including grid location, for example CQ RaDAR from grid KG34acXXyy, to help callers determine whether it is possible for a new contact with a previously worked station.
+Suggestions have been made to call CQ including grid location, for example CQ RaDAR from grid KG34ACXXYY, to help chasers determine whether it is possible for a new contact with a previously worked moving RaDAR station.

-7. Categories and multipliers
+7. RaDAR transisiton options and multipliers

 x 1 – RaDAR Fixed station (in a building away from home)